Azure/azure-powershell/src/ResourceMover/examples/Remove-AzResourceMoverMoveResource.md

 ```

- Remove one Move Rresource from the Move Collection
+ Remove one Move Rresource from the Move Collection.